Violation of UT’s Student Code of Conduct

 An attorney can also help the student prepare questions for anyone providing information to the hearing board.
 The questions are directed to the hearing board advisor, but if the hearing board advisor improperly excludes the questions, then that issue can be preserved for an appeal.

 Basic due process requires the University of Tampa (UT) to allow the student to be assisted by an attorney during the hearing board process if the proper objections are raised.

 An attorney can also help you obtain a copy of the official verbatim record from the hearing maintained by the University of Tampa if you choose to file an appeal of an adverse action in court.

 Sanctions for Violations of the Student Code of Conduct at the UT

-If you responsibility for a minor violation, then after your meeting with the Office of Student Conduct to discuss the incident report, the Coordinator of Student Conduct will conduct review of the incident report and your previous student disciplinary record, if any.
+If you take responsibility for a minor violation, then after your meeting with the Office of Student Conduct to discuss the incident report, the Coordinator of Student Conduct will conduct a review of the incident report and your previous student disciplinary record, if any.

 The conditions imposed might include any or all of the following:

 - Suspension – the termination of registration as a student at The University of Tampa can be imposed for the time listed which might be two semesters.
 Prior to re-enrollment the student must complete the Student Conduct Suspension Clearance Process and complete a Student Conduct Suspension Clearance Petition.